Modern Counterpoint

-A listed garden house was carefully renovated and modernized
+A heritage-listed garden house was carefully restored and thoughtfully expanded with modern additions

 Damian Aschenbrenner